codeenigma/ce-contrib-tools/README.md

 If your default branch is not `2.x` then you can specify a different one, e.g. `commit --apply --default 1.x`.
 This will create feature branches for `1.x` and `devel` instead of the defaults.

 # remove_branches
-As with `prepare_branch`, this takes three arguments, the name of the feature branch you want to destroy, the name of the remote to prune from (defaults to `origin`) and the default branch to search for local merge branches (defaults to `2.x`).
+This takes three arguments:

+* `--name` - the name of the feature branch to create or refresh
+* `--default` - allows you to set the default branch you're working from, defaulting to `2.x` - note, it will also set the `devel` branch to `devel-$TARGET_BRANCH` so assumes both exist - e.g. `--default 3.x` will set the default branch to `3.x` and the development branch to `devel-3.x`
+* `--remote` - allows you to specify a remote other than `origin`, e.g. `--remote my-fork`

 ## Usage
 * Go to the repo you want to work in